-All concerns about a child should be reported without delay and recorded in writing using the agreed procedures (CPOMS or by completing a cause for concern form (See appendix L)).
+All concerns about a child should be reported without delay and recorded in writing using the agreed procedures.
+All teaching staff have CPOMs access, support staff complete a cause for concern form and discuss with DSL.
+(Appendix L)

 If in doubt about recording requirements, staff must discuss this with the DSL.